-A large portion of the population suffers from lower back pain that can be induced by many factors, including work, stress, lack of sleep and exercise, etc. The back pain epidemic is rising and is suffered by a majority of sleepers for whom it is an actual part of their nightly routines.
-It is not only painful, but harmful if not tended to correctly.
+A large portion of the population suffers from lower back pain that can be induced by many factors, including work, stress, lack of sleep and exercise, etc. The back pain epidemic is rising and a vast majority of sleepers are plagued by it, people for whom pain is an actual part of their nightly routines.
+It is not only painful but harmful if not tended to correctly.

 Going to bed at night shouldn’t add any potential pressure on your back!
-In these situations, one of your top priorities while purchasing a mattress should and probably would be to make sure “the best suited mattress to reduce and prevent back pain.”
+One of your top priorities while purchasing a mattress should be to make sure that you buy “the best-suited mattress to reduce and prevent back pain.”

 In this article, we will break down the specific mattress factors and mattress types that aid in providing concise support and extended comfort levels, especially for them back sleepers who experience that nagging pain in their lower backs, night after night.
 We will also list our favorite mattresses for back pain sufferers.